lukejacksonn/servor/README.md

 ### Generating Credentials

-> NOTE: This process depends on the `openssl` command existing (tested on macOS only)
+> NOTE: This process depends on the `openssl` command existing (tested on macOS and linux only)

 The files `servor.crt` and `servor.key` need to exist for the server to start using https.
 If the files do not exist when the `--secure` flag is passed, then [`certify.sh`](/certify.sh) is invoked which: